Which anatomical regions are located inferior to the hypochondria... | Channels for Pearson+

 1

-Recall the division of the anterior trunk into nine regions: These include the right and left hypochondriac regions, epigastric region, right and left lumbar regions, umbilical region, right and left iliac (inguinal) regions, and hypogastric region.
+Step 3: Examine the options provided: Iliac (inguinal) regions, Umbilical region, Lumbar regions, and Epigastric region.
+Determine which regions are located directly below the hypochondriac regions.

-Identify the regions directly inferior to the hypochondriac regions: The lumbar regions are located immediately below the hypochondriac regions on both sides of the anterior trunk.
+Step 4: Recall that the lumbar regions are located inferior to the hypochondriac regions on the anterior trunk.
+These regions are situated on the left and right sides of the umbilical region, aligning vertically with the hypochondriac regions.

-Consider other regions that are inferior to the hypochondriac regions: The iliac (inguinal) regions are located further down, below the lumbar regions, and the umbilical region is centrally located below the epigastric region.
+Step 5: Confirm that the other options (Iliac regions, Umbilical region, and Epigastric region) are not directly inferior to the hypochondriac regions.
+The iliac regions are further down, the umbilical region is centrally located, and the epigastric region is superior to the hypochondriac regions.

-Review the spatial relationships: The epigastric region is centrally located between the hypochondriac regions, and the umbilical region is inferior to the epigastric region.
-These regions are all part of the anterior trunk and are relevant to the question.

 Watch next